codemybrainsout/smart-app-rate/README.md

 ## **Features**
 - Auto fetches the app icon to appear on top of the dialog
-- App session count to make the dialog appear on the defined app open event
+- Make the dialog appear on a defined app session
 - Opens Feedback form if the user rates below the minimum threshold
 - Extracts the accent color from your app's theme
 - Customizable title, positive button and negative button texts
 - Customizable button colors and backgrounds
+- Override dialog redirection to Google Play or Feedback form according to your needs

 If you want the dialog to appear on the Nth session of the app, just add the `session(N)` to the dialog builder method and move the code to the `onCreate()` method of your Activity class.
 The dialog will appear when the app is opened for the Nth time.